 - An ALS clinic that provides multidisciplinary care with a team of specialists dedicated to delivering the highest quality of care during a single visit

 - An amyloidosis program that brings together an interdisciplinary team of experts to deliver exceptional care

 - Evaluation and treatment of neuropathic pain and its associated conditions, such as diabetic neuropathies, postherpetic neuralgia and other conditions and causes of painful neuropathy

-The physicians and staff in the Neuromuscular Program at Keck Medical Center of USC in Los Angeles diagnose and treat a wide variety of diseases that affect the peripheral nervous system, which includes the motor neuron, peripheral nerves, neuromuscular junction, and the muscle.
+The physicians and staff in the USC Neuromuscular Center at Keck Medicine of USC in Los Angeles diagnose and treat a wide variety of diseases that affect the peripheral nervous system, which includes the motor neuron, peripheral nerves, neuromuscular junction, and the muscle.

 Examples of disorders of the peripheral nerves or peripheral neuropathy:

 Peripheral neuropathy affects 20 million individuals in the United States.
 There are various causes.
 It is very important to do a comprehensive work-up for diagnosis and treatment.
 When the cause is identified and treated early, the condition can improve and be reversed.
 Neuropathy can cause significant pain, which should be and can be treated effectively to improve quality of life.